Lower Lawrence Lake

 Itasca County, MinnesotaLimited DataEutrophic

 Lower Lawrence Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Lower Lawrence Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-No formal public access is documented at Lower Lawrence Lake — most use is by shoreline residents and their guests.
+The lake lacks a documented public access point, so visitor use is limited.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-07-29.
 Grade methodology: LakeGrade methodology.